puppeteer/puppeteer/docs/api.md

 - returns: <[Object]>
   - `TimeoutError` <[function]> A class of [TimeoutError].

-Puppeteer methods might throw errors if they are unable to fufill a request.
+Puppeteer methods might throw errors if they are unable to fulfill a request.
 For example, [page.waitForSelector(selector[, options])](#pagewaitforselectorselector-options) might fail if the selector doesn't match any nodes during the given timeframe.

 For certain types of errors Puppeteer uses specific error classes.